Click on a name to skip to an individual bio:

 She holds an AA in Sociology with an emphasis in Anthropology from Laney College, and both a BA and MA in pure Mathematics from San Francisco State University.
 She is proud to be back at SFSU for her doctorate work, where her research is dedicated to helping more community college students succeed in mathematics.

-Nancy Martinsen currently serves as the Welcome Center Coordinator at Cal State East Bay where she oversees the campus tour program, provides pre-admission advising to prospective undergraduate students, evaluates freshman applications, and recruits for the university.
+Nancy Martinsen currently serves as the Associate Dean of Students and Director of the Asian and Asian American Resource Center at Cornell University.
+Previously, she served as the Welcome Center Coordinator at Cal State East Bay where she oversought the campus tour program, provided pre-admission advising to prospective undergraduate students, evaluated freshman applications, and recruited for the university.

 Her interests are in demystifying the model minority myth and retention for Asian American and Pacific Islanders with low academic performance rates.

-She received her BA in Human Communication with a concentration in Journalism and Media Studies at CSUMB and an MA in Education with a concentration in Counseling at SJSU.
-She is a proud product of the CSU!
+Dr. Martinsen received her BA in Human Communication with a concentration in Journalism and Media Studies at CSUMB and an MA in Education with a concentration in Counseling at SJSU.
+She is a proud product of the CSU and received her doctorate for her dissertation titled, Supporting Pacific Islander Student Success in Higher Education Through Culturally Sustaining Leadership.

 Vanessa Mercado is the Program Coordinator for the Minority Training Program in Cancer Control Research (MTPCCR) at the University of California, San Francisco - a diversity training program dedicated to supporting master’s level students and health professionals in their pursuit of a doctoral degree and career in cancer disparities research.
 Previously, she has worked in the student services division at Contra Costa College, as a Research Assistant at the Health Equity Institute at San Francisco State University, and as a Research Associate and Program Evaluator for Graterol Consulting.